 - ‘Solitude and Prayer in the Late Lives of Elder Catholic Women Religious’ – article by Susan Perschbacher Melia (2002)

-Our network of researchers frequently write posts for our blog on solitude, spirituality and inner presence.
+Our network of researchers have written many posts for our blog on solitude, spirituality and inner presence.
 You can read their blog posts here.